When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Girl Meets Ghost

-Marjorie feels like a ghost, but Wendell is literally a ghost.
-When they meet, Wendell uses Marjorie’s family laundromat as a nighttime playground, causing mishaps and misadventures in Marjorie’s world.
+Marjorie feels invisible, but Wendell is literally a ghost.
+When they meet, Wendell uses Marjorie’s family laundromat as a nighttime playground, causing chaos in Marjorie’s life.

-This graphic novel — with stunning illustrations — tells the story of a young girl who is trying to keep it together and a ghost who is just trying to enjoy the afterlife.
-It’s sweet, it’s funny, and it’s fast-paced, which is fab for kids with shorter attention spans.
+This graphic novel tells a sweet story about a girl trying to keep it together and a ghost trying to enjoy the afterlife.
+It is fast-paced and features stunning pastel illustrations.

 Product Specs